 For those looking for a cozy Arctic experience, Santa Claus Holiday Village is the place for you.
 Santa Claus Holiday Village offers a selection of cottages and suites that are perfect for couples or families looking for Santa Claus Village accommodations.
 You can even schedule a visit from Santa to drop gifts off to your cottage.
-You can check the prices and availability of Santa Claus Holiday Village on Booking.com here or on Hotels Combined here.
+You can check the prices and availability of Santa Claus Holiday Village here.

 Snowman World Glass Resort

 Snowman World doesn’t just offer a great winter park at Santa Village Lapland.
 They also offer gorgeous luxury Lapland accommodations.
 Their glass-walled apartments give amazing views of the Arctic skies.
 You can even chill out in one of their hot tub units to enjoy the Aurora.
 The superior rooms include a living area, kitchenette, upper loft with glass-ceiling and a private hot tub and sauna.
-You can check the pricing and availability on Booking.com here or on Hotels Combined here.
+You can check the pricing and availability here.

 Is Santa Park In Rovaniemi Finland Worth The Visit?